 - Follow the guidance linked below to prevent mercury and other contaminants from building up in your body.

 - Contaminants take time to leave the body, so spread out your fish meals over time.

 Guidance on how often fish can safely be eaten:

 General guidelines to help you make decisions for yourself and your family about your fish-eating habits.

-- Site-Specific Advice - detailed consumption guidelines for lakes and rivers where fish have been tested for contaminants.
-These consumption guidelines are also searchable by lake on the Department of Natural Resources Lake Finder website.
+Consumption guidelines for lakes and rivers where fish have been tested for contaminants.
+Guidelines are also searchable by lake on the Department of Natural Resources Lake Finder website.